 In its judgment, the Court held that the arrest of the Plaintiffs was unlawful and violated the right to freedom of liberty, as the Defendant State had submitted no proof that these women were indeed prostitutes.
 The Court also found that branding the women prostitutes constituted verbal abuse, which violated the right of these women to dignity.
 Plus loin, the Court held that the arrest violated the right of these women to be free from cruel, inhuman or degrading treatment; and also constituted gender-based discrimination.

-The Court found that there were multiple violations of articles 1, 2, 3 et 18 (3) of the African Charter on Human and Peoples’ Rights; Articles 2, 3, 4, 5, 8 et 25 of the Protocol to the African Charter on the Rights of Women in Africa (Protocole de Maputo); Articles 2, 3, 5 (un) et 15(1) of the Convention on the Elimination of all forms of Discrimination against Women (CEDAW); Articles 2(1), 3, 7 et 26 of the International Covenant on Civil and Political Rights (PIDCP); Articles 10, 12, 13 et 16 of the Convention against Torture (CAT); and articles 1, 2, 5, 7 et 8 of the Universal Declaration of Human Rights (DUDH).
+The Court found that there were multiple violations of articles 1, 2, 3 et 18 (3) of the African Charter on Human and Peoples’ Rights; articles 2, 3, 4, 5, 8 et 25 of the Protocol to the African Charter on the Rights of Women in Africa (Maputo Protocol); articles 2, 3, 5 (une) et 15(1) of the Convention on the Elimination of all forms of Discrimination against Women (CEDAW); articles 2(1), 3, 7 et 26 of the International Covenant on Civil and Political Rights (ICCPR); articles 10, 12, 13 et 16 of the Convention against Torture (CAT); and articles 1, 2, 5, 7 et 8 of the Universal Declaration of Human Rights (UDHR).

-Le 1St, 3rd et 4Th Plaintiffs were each awarded damages in the sum of Six Million Naira.
-Cependant, the claim of the 2ND Plaintiff was dismissed for being statute barred under the Protocol creating the Court.
+Le 1st, 3è et 4e Plaintiffs were each awarded damages in the sum of Six Million Naira.
+Cependant, the claim of the 2Dakota du Nord Plaintiff was dismissed for being statute barred under the Protocol creating the Court.

 It must be noted that this is the first time an international court has pronounced on violations of the Maputo Protocol.